 When matching matters more

 On a lossy line with strong reflections, the multiple-bounce pattern between source and load decays as each round trip loses (assuming partial reflection at each end).
-For very lossy lines, even bad mismatches eventually settle — the reflections die out before causing trouble.
-For low-loss lines (the regime we usually want), reflections persist for many round trips and matching becomes crucial.
+For very lossy lines, even bad mismatches eventually settle, the reflections dying out before causing trouble.
+For low-loss lines (the regime we usually want), reflections persist for many round trips and matching matters more.

 Versus lossless